Next Steps for Transfer Students

 If you’re interested in living on campus:

-You can find these applications including tentative room and board and apartment rate schedules, online once you’ve paid/waived enrollment deposit fees.
+You can find this application online, including tentative room and board and apartment rate schedules, once you’ve paid/waived enrollment deposit fees.
+Consult Michigan Housing for instructions on how to fill out your transfer housing application.

 Complete Residence Hall Application

-Residence hall placements provided to incoming students as assignments are processed.
-Roommate information is sent at the start of August along with specifics about residence hall move-in.
+Residence hall placements are provided to incoming students as assignments are processed.

 Fall term payment for room and board due (unless you are on an extended payment plan).